witran/sendo/dashboard/src/force-graph/README.md

-Code extracted from multiple 3d force graph repos with modifications
+Code extracted from multiple 3d force graph repos from Vasturino with modifications to add custom signal particles